dimadesu/android-rtmp-ingest/README.md

 Server will be running on [Termux](https://termux.dev/en/).
 Install it on your phone.
 Do not use Google Play version.

-Start Termux and run commands.
+Start Termux and run commands below.

 ## MediaMTX